cisco/ChezScheme/IMPLEMENTATION.md

 "*ISA*.ss" compiler backend, and there will be a "*arch*.def" file to go with it.
-For all ports, including a new operating system on an already-supported architecture, you'll need to update "configure", "cmacro.ss", and possibly "version.h".
+For all ports, including a new operating system on an already-supported architecture, you'll need to update "configure", "cmacros.ss", and possibly "version.h".
 If the generic "unix.def" and/or "tunix.def" templates do not work for the OS--architecture combination, you'll need to create a new "*machine-type*.def" file or update the way that "s/machine.zuo" synthesizes a ".def" file from